 During the early 16th century, Michelangelo was commissioned to redesign the square.
 He transformed it from pagan to papal.
 In the center of the plaza stands the statue of Marcus Aurelius.
 You should make your way to Centrale Montemartini while you are here.

 Bargello Museum is the winner if you are looking for impressive sculptures in Italy.
 Here you will find artworks by renowned artists like Michelangelo, Donatello, and Andrea del Verrochio.
 Aside from that, this museum boasts Renaissance sculptures.

 National Archaeological Museum of Naples

 This historical museum is best known for its display of ancient Roman remains.
-In fact, its collection houses artifacts from the Greek all the way to the Renaissance times.
-One of the highlights of the artifacts that you will see here is the Herculaneum papyri which were carbonized by the eruption of Mt.
+In fact, its collection houses artifacts from the Greeks all the way to the Renaissance times.
+One of the highlights of the artifacts that you will see here is the Herculaneum papyri which was carbonized by the eruption of Mt.
 Vesuvius.

 Museo Nazionale Romano – Palazzo Massimo